"How are you feeling Mrs. Jones?"

 My observations are that when there is a rapid change in the weather or barometric pressure, there will be more complaints about pain.
 In particular, changes from hot to cold, and a drop in barometric pressure seem to be worse.
-The 2 most common complaints that I hear in relation to the weather are: joint pain and headaches.
-However sometimes there is just general overall ‘aches’.
+The 2 most common complaints that I hear in relation to the weather are joint pain and headaches.
+However, often the complaint is general overall "aches".

-There is not clear scientific evidence on this topic but there may be some validity to the effect of changes in barometric pressure.
-This makes sense when it comes to joint pain because our joints are generally a ‘closed system’ which would make them more subject to outside pressure changes.
+There is no clear scientific evidence on this topic but there may be some validity to the effect of changes in barometric pressure.
+This makes sense when it comes to joint pain because our joints are generally a "closed system" which would make them more subject to outside pressure changes.
 When it comes to the damp and cold weather theory, there is no clear evidence.

 If this is the case, what is the solution?

-Well the simple solution is to avoid weather changes!
-Of course, this not being possible, we can make efforts to avoid over-exposure.
+Well, the simple solution is to avoid weather changes!
+Of course, that not being possible, we can make efforts to avoid over-exposure.
 Dressing appropriately for the weather, avoiding drafts, even eating warmer foods during cold weather and cool foods during warm weather may help.